Index Advisor: Getting Started

 Missing indexes

-Detects scans on tables that have potential to be improved by adding an index.
-Queries fetch data from tables through different types of scans, and some scans can be executed more efficiently if an appropriate index is present.
+Detects tables that have potential to be improved by adding indexes.
+Queries fetch data from tables through different types of scans, and some scans can be executed more efficiently if appropriate indexes are present.
 The Index Advisor attempts to infer what indexes would be helpful for your query workload.
 See more details in the Indexing Engine documentation.

 Unused indexes